Master List of Hotlines and Mental Health Resources in the Philippines

 Mental Health Support (PH) During the COVID-19 Pandemic

 • On therapy sessions: if you have a regular therapist and are unable to schedule sessions in person because of the COVID-19 quarantine/lockdown, ask if they are willing to do video or voice calls, with the option to pay via bank transfer.

 • On buying medication: the Food and Drug Administration (FDA) has approved the use of electronic prescription or “e-reseta” amid the Luzon-wide enhanced community quarantine.

-• On mental health support groups for frontliners: see posters below
+• Frontliners and those seeking mental health support in the time of COVID-19: see posters below

 Click here for MH advocate Inigo Sevilla’s crowdsourced directory

 Click here to download a list of psychiatrists in CAR, Regions I-III and IVA, courtesy of Kylie Verzosa’s Mental Health Support Group.

 *The standard rate for psychiatrists (private practice) in the Philippines is between ₱2,000 to ₱3,000 per hour.
 Mid-range is ₱1,500/hour, while public hospitals cost ₱1,000 and below.
 Scroll down for low-cost MH services.

 Click here for facilities accredited by the Department of Health.